Whitehaven Beach#3 in Best Things To Do in Great Barrier Reef

 When you're not diving or snorkeling in the stunning beryl-tinted waters, recent travelers recommend taking a short hike to the Hill Inlet lookout at Tongue Point for photo ops and panoramic vistas.
 But keep in mind, jellyfish are plentiful in Queensland in summer and fall, so you'll need to wear protective gear if you plan on swimming during these seasons.
 Past visitors also suggest using ample sunscreen with a high SPF to avoid getting burned.

-The best way to get to Whitehaven Beach is by boat.
-Island ferries, power boats and luxury yachts all offer day trips that depart from Shute Harbour (a little more than 6 miles southeast of popular Airlie Beach) that include diving and snorkeling equipment and instruction.
+The best way to get to Whitehaven Beach – which is free to visit 24 hours a day – is by boat.
+Power boats, luxury yachts and ferries by companies like Cruise Whitsundays and Grand Prix Yachting offer daytrips that depart daily from Shute Harbour (near Airlie Beach) or Hamilton Island.
 Many overnight sailing trips also make a stop at Whitehaven Beach.
 But if one afternoon along the ashy sands isn't enough, you can also set up camp in the eucalyptus woodland behind the beach.
-For more information about day-trip operators and tours, visit the Tourism Whitsundays website.
+For more information about daytrip operators and tours, visit Tourism Whitsundays' Whitehaven Beach page.